 IX.
 Transfer of your data to a third country or to an international organisation

 A transfer of your personal data to third countries or to an international organisation does not currently take place.
-The transfer of personal data within the Röchling Group always takes place in compliance with the applicable legal requirements of the GDPR.

 X. Storage period

 - We process your personal data as long as it is necessary for the corresponding purpose, in particular for the duration of the business relationship, including the initiation and execution of a contract and the application procedure, provided that no other legal provisions intervene.

 - In addition, as a company we are subject to various storage and accountability obligations, including those arising from the German Commercial Code [Handelsgesetzbuch] and the German Tax Code [Abgabenordnung].
 Any erasure by us always takes place according to the legal defaults.

 - Within the framework of the application procedure, the data will be deleted after 6 months at the latest in the event of a cancellation, provided that there is no interest in storage of the data to protect against any claims asserted, such as the German Act on Equal Treatment [AGG].
 If no suitable job placement for you was found and provided that you have given us your consent, we store your data for 12 months.
 If your application procedure is successful, the personal data will be stored in accordance with our data protection information for employees.
 These provisions shall not apply if statutory obligations prescribe longer or shorter storage of data.